José Figueres Ferrer: Return to Costa Rica, the Caribbean Legion, and the Costa Rica Civil War (1944–1948)

-When Figueres returned to Costa Rica in 1944 following two years in exile for criticising President Rafael Ángel Calderón Guardia, he established the Democratic Party, which a year later transformed into the Social Democratic Party.
+When Figueres returned to Costa Rica in 1944 following two years in exile for criticising President Rafael Ángel Calderón Guardia, he established the Democratic Action current within the Democratic Party, which a year later transformed into the Social Democratic Party.
 The party was intended to be a counterweight to the ruling National Republican Party (PRN), led by former President Calderón and his successor Teodoro Picado Michalski.
 The highly controversial Calderón had angered Costa Rican elites, enacting a large social security retirement program and implementing national healthcare.
 Calderón was accused of corruption by the elites, providing a rallying cry for Figueres and the Social Democratic Party.

 Figueres began training the Caribbean Legion, an irregular force of 700.
 Figueres launched a revolution along with other landowners and student agitators, hoping to overthrow the Costa Rican government.
 With plans of using Costa Rica as a base, the Legion planned next to remove the three Central American dictators.
 Washington officials closely watched the Legion's activities, especially after Figueres carried out a series of terrorist attacks inside Costa Rica during 1945 and 1946 that were supposed to climax in a general strike, but the people did not respond.

 Former President Calderón supporters prevented and invalidated the 1 March 1948 presidential election in which Otilio Ulate had allegedly defeated Calderón in his second term bid with fraud.
 In March–April 1948, the protests over the election results mushroomed into armed conflict, then into revolution.
 Figueres defeated Communist-led guerrillas and the Costa Rican Army, which had joined forces with President Picado.

 With more than 2,000 dead, the 44-day civil war was the bloodiest event in 20th-century Costa Rican history.